mynute-app/mynute-go/services/email/README.md

 POST /api/v1/emails/send-template
 ```

-Send an email using a template with translations.
+Send an email using templates stored in the Email Service.

 **Request Body:**
 ```json